yousean-ai/UGS/Usage.md

 <img alt="Gamepad settings" src="https://github.com/winder/Universal-G-Code-Sender/raw/master/pictures/gamepad-settings.png" width="500"/>

+### Analog controls
-For the analog controls there is also a slider which will allow you to set a zero offset threshold.
+For the analog controls there is a setting which will allow you to set a zero offset threshold.
 This is useful when you have a controller device input that doesn't return a zero value when not being touched.
+For some controllers the axises are inverted which can be fixed by enabling the `Reverse`-checkbox.

 <img alt="Gamepad settings zero threshold" src="https://github.com/winder/Universal-G-Code-Sender/raw/master/pictures/gamepad-settings-zero.png" width="300"/>

-These are the available buttons and their default mappings:
+### Gamepad layout
+Different gamepads have slightly different layouts.
+This is an example of how the buttons are placed and a table with the buttons and their default mapping.
+Please test your controller in the settings dialog before using.

 ![Gamepad illustration](https://github.com/winder/Universal-G-Code-Sender/raw/master/pictures/gamepad.png)